JPSieg/R2easyR/README.md

 ```

 I will edit R2easyR to custom circle lines when a new version of R2R is released that supports this functionality.
 Until then, this patch will do.

+# Docker + Shiny UI (Experimental - need to have docker installed)

+To run R2easyR with a simple UI you can use docker.
+After downloading the repository `cd` into the repo directory and run `docker build -t r2easyrdock .`.
+If the build is successfull you can start a container with the command `docker run --rm -p 8080:8080 r2easyrdock` and access the UI through your browser at `localhost:8080`.